rehierl/abstract-properties/03-relations/0-6-operations-2.md

-Note that the overall discussion does not seem to build upon the following discussion - i.e. the following could be removed at some point in the future.
+Note that the overall discussion does not seem to build upon the following definitions - i.e. the following could be removed at some point in the future.

+Since the overall focus in the context of this discussion is on "related things", disconnected vertices will be **silently ignored**.
+Based on that, the domain of a relation can be understood as a consequence of the corresponding set of edges.
+After all, a domain is still required to contain both of the endpoints of all the edges in an endo-relation.

+Note that, based on the focus of the edges in an endo-relation, a relation can in essence be thought of as being reduced to its set of edges.
+Based on that, operations over relations can be defined similar to those over simple sets of elements.

 <!-- ======================================================================= -->
 ## union (+, or, add)